Keepingshtum/Keepingshtum.github.io/README.md

 How: Currently using a combination of HTML+Bootstrap.

 ### Currently on hold as I'm pursuing other projects at the moment.
 Check back in a few months! (i.e August 2020)

+### Update April 14: I've realised Pure HTML is only good to do the front-end, and I'll need some sort of framework to ensure the website actually works.
+This means learning react/flask and making the website happen with that!
+So the website will soon be removed and a brand new solution ( a react or a flask app) should take its place on resuming development!